Liyubov/historical-basemaps/README.md

 When using the data, keep in mind that

-1. historical boundaries are even more disputed than contemporary ones, that
+1. historical boundaries are even more disputed than contemporary ones,
-2. the actual concept of territory and national boundary becomes meaningful, in Europe, only since the [Peace of Westphalia](https://en.wikipedia.org/wiki/Peace_of_Westphalia) (1648), that
+2. the actual concept of territory and national boundary becomes meaningful, in Europe, only since the [Peace of Westphalia](https://en.wikipedia.org/wiki/Peace_of_Westphalia) (1648),
-3. areas of civilizations actually overlap, especially in ancient history, and that
+3. areas of civilizations actually overlap, especially in ancient history,
 4. overlaying these ancient vector maps on contemporary physical maps can be misleading; rivers, lakes, shorelines _do_ change very much over millenia; think for instance about the evolution of the [Aral sea](https://en.wikipedia.org/wiki/Aral_Sea) since the 1980s.

 Overlapping areas are useally dealt with as topological errors in traditional GIS, but some overlaps make sense in the case of this repository.